0xRabbidfly/porcupine-cross/readme.md

 - Created unified animation API with proper event handling
 - Exposed animation API through window for non-module compatibility
 - Updated tests to match new implementation
+- Added deprecation notices for legacy animation functions
+- Removed redundant window exposure for AnimationSystem
+- Removed more inline style manipulations in favor of CSS classes
+- Completely removed deprecated animation utilities in favor of the unified AnimationSystem API
+- Deleted redundant legacy animation code for a cleaner codebase
+- Simplified animation bridge to only expose the new unified API

 ## Details: Phase 5.5 UI Refactoring & CSS Best Practices